xanedarel/vfiogpu-voidlinux-ressources/README.md

 [...]
 IOMMU Group 22 04:00.0 VGA compatible controller [0300]: NVIDIA Corporation GP107 [GeForce GTX 1050 Ti] [10de:1c82] (rev a1)
 IOMMU Group 22 04:00.1 Audio device [0403]: NVIDIA Corporation GP107GL High Definition Audio Controller [10de:0fb9] (rev a1)
+IOMMU Group 23 ...
 [...]
 ```
-> All the devices in the IOMMU group of my target GPU need to be bound to the vfio driver during boot.
+> All the devices in the IOMMU group 22 of my target GPU need to be bound to the vfio driver during boot.
 >
-Take note of the pci.ids at the end of the lines of all devices in the target's IOMMU group, ie:
+Take note of the pci.ids at the end of the lines of all devices in the target's IOMMU group, here:
 `[10de:1c82]` & `[10de:0fb9]`
 ## include those devices into the vfio-pci.ids kernel parameter
-edit the `GRUB_CMDLINE_LINUX_DEFAULT=` line by adding `vfio-pci.ids=<ID>,<ID2>` for example:
+edit the `GRUB_CMDLINE_LINUX_DEFAULT=` line in `/etc/default/grub` by adding `vfio-pci.ids=<ID>,<ID2>` for example:
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="vfio-pci.ids=10de:1c82,10de:0fb9 loglevel=4"
 ```